 DSP versus Mobile DSP

 So what’s the fuss about mobile DSPs?
-According to Statista, “95 percent of respondents used a smartphone in the last day, and only one percent of respondents used the device longer than three months ago”.
+According to Statista, “95 percent of respondents used a smartphone in last days, and only one percent of respondents used the device longer than three months ago”.

 Mobile devices are going to rule the world – that’s for sure!

-Now let’s get down to the offerings of all native DSPs.
+Now let’s get down to the offerings of all native advertising DSPs.

-As we already mentioned in our blog post, native ads come in different shapes and sizes like in-feed, in-article, promoted listing, and content recommendations.
+As we already mentioned in our blog post, native ad units come in different shapes and sizes like in-feed, in-article, promoted listing, and content recommendations.
 Depending on their Publishers, some DSPs sell only a certain type of native ads.

-Most native DSPs offer global traffic from T1, T2, and T3 countries.
-Along with native, DSPs also have other types of inventory to sell, such as video, mobile, social, audio, connected TV, search, and display.
-The biggest DSPs like MediaMath, TTD (theTradeDesk), and AdForm have integrations with dozens of sources spanning all countries, channels, devices.
+Most native advertising DSPs offer global traffic from T1, T2, and T3 countries.
+Along with native, DSPs also have other types of ad formats to sell, such as video, mobile, social, audio, connected TV, search, and display.
+The biggest DSPs like MediaMath, TTD (theTradeDesk), and AdForm have integrations with multiple inventory sources spanning all countries, channels, devices.

-The quality itself also differs among Demand-Side platforms.
-Some DSPs offer premium inventory tailored specifically for the needs of brands, while others are more affiliate-friendly.
+The quality itself also differs among demand-side platforms.
+Some DSPs offer premium ad inventory – great software solution for agencies, while others are more affiliate-friendly.

-If you are looking to run more aggressive campaigns, smaller DPSs might be a better fit for you.
-Simply because they can specialize in gaming-, or nutra-specific inventory.
-Big premium Publishers often restrict categories like nutrition and gaming along with dating, trading, and gambling.
+If you are looking to run more aggressive, cross-channel ad campaigns, smaller DPSs offering a smart advertising software might be a better fit for you.
+Simply because they can specialize in less brand-safety advertising inventory like gaming, or nutra-specific inventory.
+Big premium Publishers often restrict ad categories like nutrition and gaming along with dating, trading, and gambling.

-In a perfect world, a DSP should promote transparent advertising.
-So make sure that the platform you choose shares not only the ad exchange name but also some info on the placements to buy like bundle IDs, widget IDs, or publisher’s name.
+In a perfect world, a native demand-side platform should promote transparent programmatic advertising to help advertisers to make meaningful native advertising decisions.
+So make sure that the DSP platform you choose gives you full control over the ad placements you buy like bundle IDs, widget IDs, ad space ID or publisher’s name and most important key performance indicators.

-This will help you understand if the inventory is of good quality and if the traffic you’ll be exposed to is not fraudulent.
-Ideally, you should be able to get some insights on the inventory and the expected volumes before you open or fund your account.
+This will help you understand if the selected ad exchange is of good quality and if the traffic you’ll be exposed to is not fraudulent.
+Ideally, you should be able to get some insights on the target audiences, ad inventory and the expected volumes before you open or fund your account.

 You should have an open dialogue with potential partners about how they combat fraud, ensure viewability, and whether or not they’re amenable towards certain anti-fraud incentives in your agreement, like minimum click-to-install time.suggests Liftoff, a mobile app marketing platform